IBM-Bluemix-Docs/tone-analyzer/developer-overview.md

 For more information about working with {{site.data.keyword.watson}} services and {{site.data.keyword.cloud}}, see the following pages:

 -   For an introduction to working with {{site.data.keyword.watson}} services and {{site.data.keyword.cloud_notm}}, see [Getting started with {{site.data.keyword.watson}} and {{site.data.keyword.cloud_notm}}](/docs/watson?topic=watson-about).
--   All new service instances use {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) for authentication.
-Older service instances might continue to use the `{username}` and `{password}` from their existing Cloud Foundry service credentials for authentication.
-For more information about authenticating to the service, see the [30 October 2018 service update](/docs/tone-analyzer?topic=tone-analyzer-rnrn#October2018) in the release notes.
+-   All service instances use {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM) for authentication.
+For more information, see [Authenticating to Watson services](/docs/watson?topic=watson-iam).
 -   Request logging is disabled for the {{site.data.keyword.toneanalyzershort}} service.
 The service does not log or retain data from requests and responses, regardless of whether the `X-Watson-Learning-Opt-Out` request header is set.